malev/codingnews.info/fellowship/bio.md

 # Bio
+## Bio (2015)
+Marcos Vanetta is a biomedical engineer who is passionate about software and technology.
+He is an experienced web developer and open source enthusiast.
+Marcos is an active member of the data journalism community and the lead developer of Mapa76 (aka Analice.me).
+Last year, he worked for The Texas Tribune as a Knight Mozilla Fellow and now he hacks at Continuum Analytics.
+You can find him at a rock & roll concert or at your closest hackathon.
+Follow him @malev or at codingnews.info

 ## Bio (fellowship) (es)
 Marcos Vanetta es Ingeniero Biomédico, se desarrolla como Knight Mozilla Fellow en el Texas Tribune, en la ciudad de Austin.
 Colabora en varios proyectos de Software Libre y participa en las comunidades de Python Argentina y Hacks / Hackers BA.
 Es el desarrollador principal de Analice.me y se define como un promotor de las tecnologías libres y fanático del Rock and Roll.